 Ms Kotoji Iwamoto is technical lead for the WHO Europe Antimicrobial Medicines Consumption (AMC) Network.
 She has established links with country-based experts in antimicrobial medicines consumption and extensive experience in the analysis of antibiotic consumption data.

 Dr Jane Robertson is a consultant to the WHO Europe HTP program and has extensive experience working with the WHO Europe AMC Network.
 She is an experienced researcher having conducted a number of medicine-related studies using both quantitative and qualitative research methods.

-A brief CV for each of the researchers is provided with this submission.
+Dr Marine Baidauri is Chief specialist in Health policy Division of Policy Department

+Ministry of IDPs, Labour, Health and Social Affairs of Georgia, and the AMC focal point representing Uzbekistan in WHO Europe AMC network.

 Financing and Insurance

 Insurance: Not applicable